MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UserInfo.UserObjectId** - The user object Id

+#### IpcpGetKey

+Collected when a user attempts to open an Information Rights Managed (IRM) protected document or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when the IpcpGetKey API call is made.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name.

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server ID

+- **RMS.ApplicationScenarioId** - Scenario ID provided by the application

+- **RMS.AuthCallbackProvided** - Indicate if provides the authentication callback as input of the API call or not

+- **RMS.ConnectionMode** - The connection mode between Rights Management Service client and server: online or offline

+- **RMS.ContentId** - Content ID of the document

+- **RMS.Duration** - Total time for API call to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned if any from the API call

+- **RMS.EulId** - The ID of End User License

+- **RMS.EulProvided** - Indicate if provides the End User License as input of the API call or not

+- **RMS.GuestTenant** - Guest tenant ID for the user

+- **RMS.HomeTenant** - Home tenant ID for the user

+- **RMS.HttpCall** - indicate if there is http operation

+- **RMS.Identity.ExtranetUrl** - The extranet URL of Rights Management service server for the user, collected while getting a new Rights Account Certificate from the server

+- **RMS.Identity.IntranetUrl** - The intranet URL of Rights Management service server for the user, collected while getting a new Rights Account Certificate from the server

+- **RMS.Identity.Status** - The first time to get Rights Account Certificate from the server or renew the Rights Account Certificate

+- **RMS.Identity.Type** - The type of the user account such as windows account or live account

+- **RMS.Identity.UserProvided** - Indicate if the user email address provided or not while getting new Rights Account Certificate from the server

+- **RMS.IssuerId** - The ID of the Rights Management Service server which issues Rights Account Certificate

+- **RMS.KeyHandle** - The memory address of key handle

+- **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.PL.ExtranetUrl** - The extranet URL in Publishing License

+- **RMS.PL.IntranetUrl** - The intranet URL in Publishing License

+- **RMS.PL.KeyType** - Values of "Single" or "Double" Indicates whether the PL was protected with Single Key Protection or Double Key Protection

+- **RMS.RACType** - The type of Rights Accounts Certificate

+- **RMS.Result** - Success or fail of the API call

+- **RMS.ScenarioId** - Scenario ID defined by the API

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.ServerType** - The type of Rights Management Service Server

+- **RMS.StatusCode** - Status code of the returned result

+- **RMS.TemplatesCount** - The number of the templates

+- **RMS.TokenProvided** - Indicate if provides the token as input of the API call or not

+- **RMS.UserProvided** - Indicate if provides the consumer as input of the API call or not

+- **UserInfo.UserObjectId** - The user object ID

 #### json_parse_error

 This event denotes that an error is thrown by the json parser.
 We will be able to debug the read registry string that was sent to the json parser, to allow a smooth experience for our users.